-Bribie Island Bowls Club is looking for volunteers to lace up their walking shoes to support past and present Australian defence personnel as part of their 2021 Kokoda Challenge Charity Walk.
+Time again to lace up your walking shoes to support past and present Australian defence personnel for the BIBC 2023 Kokoda Challenge Charity Walk.

-“The Kokoda Challenge is a personal walk covering the equivalent distance of the Kokoda Track,” Mr Muller said.
-“Depending on your level of fitness, we’re recommending participants could cover that distance in 24 days, which would be an average of 4km a day (which is the distance from the club to the bribie bridge and back).
+The Kokoda Challenge is a personal walk covering 96km – the equivalent distance of the Kokoda Track.
+Depending on your level of fitness, the Club recommends participants could cover that distance in 24 days, which would be an average of 4km a day (which is the distance from the club to the bribie bridge and back).